Bazaar or Bizarre?

-What is the difference between bazaar and bizarre?
+Bazaar or Bizarre?What is the difference between "bazaar" and "bizarre"?

-A bazaar is a market.
+A "bazaar" is a market.
 (The word derives from the Middle East.)
 For example:

-I visited a bustling bazaar when I was in Turkey.
+- I visited a bustling bazaar when I was in Turkey.

-My father has some bizarre habits.
+- My father has some bizarre habits.

-The nounbazaar means a marketplace, usually in the Middle East, where goods and services are exchanged or sold.
-The term bazaar can also be used to mean a rummage sale.
+More about "Bazaar"The noun "bazaar" means a marketplace, usually in the Middle East, where goods and services are exchanged or sold.
+The term "bazaar" can also be used to mean a rummage sale.

-Cities such as Isfahan, Golconda, Samarkand, Cairo, Baghdad, and Timbuktu were founded on bazaars.
+- Cities such as Isfahan, Golconda, Samarkand, Cairo, Baghdad, and Timbuktu were founded on bazaars.

-Bizarre is an adjective describing something unusual or very odd.
+More about "Bizarre""Bizarre" is an adjective describing something unusual or very odd.